stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter7_Implementation.md

 putStrLn' s = mapM_ putChar s >> putChar '\n'
 ```

 This implementation uses the monadic version of the `map` function to put each `Char` of the given `String` to the output followed by a newline.
-To simplify the work with the IO-Monad or Monads in general Haskell has the do-notation which I want to explain with the following example:
+To simplify the work with the IO-Monad or Monads in general Haskell has the `do`-notation which I want to explain with the following example:

 ```haskell
 func_do f g h = do